-Windows 7 and Windows Vista already include the useful Copy as Path option in the context menu, which helps you quickly copy the complete path of the selected file or folder to the Clipboard.
+Windows Vista and higher already include the useful Copy as Path option in the context menu, which helps you quickly copy the complete path of the selected file(s) or folder(s) to the Clipboard.
 Here is how to add “Copy of Path” feature in Windows XP.

 There are two methods discussed, both of them require the Clip.exe file from Microsoft.
 Clip.exe redirects command-line output to the Windows Clipboard.
 For example, typing the command dir | clip in a Command Prompt window places a copy of the current directory listing into the Windows clipboard.